gharials/dev-path/docs/programming/math-prog.md

 ???+ info
     **The modulus operator in programming languages**

     In programming languages the `%` operator is used as the modulus operator.
-Example: `14 % 3`.
+Example: `14 % 3` gives `2`.

 ???+ question "Problems"
     1. Divisibility and congruence.